The Local Lifting Property, Property FD, and stability of approximate representations: New examples of (L)LP groups

 \begin{corollary} A (countable) virtually free-by-cyclic group is LP. \end{corollary}

 \begin{proof} A free-by-cyclic group has the LP by Theorem \ref{free gp} and Corollary \ref{sd prod}.
 Hence a virtually free-by-cyclic group has the LP by Corollary \ref{fi cor}. \end{proof}

 We end with an extension of Proposition \ref{gog finite edge} that covers more graphs of groups.
-We refer the reader to the discussion after that section for the basic notions from Bass-Serre theory.
+We refer the reader to the discussion after that section for the basic notions from Bass--Serre theory.

 \begin{corollary} Let $\Gamma$ be the fundamental group of a graph of groups $\mathcal{G}$.
 Suppose that for every edge $e$ there exists a homomorphism from $\Gamma$ to an amenable group whose restriction to the edge group $\Gamma_e$ has finite kernel.